 No matter how you prep for the ACT—whether you have a tutor, take a class, or study by yourself—you must get access to official, printable ACT tests.
-These tests are released by ACT, Inc., and contain real questions given to actual students on previous test dates.
-Although all of these questions have been removed from circulation (meaning you won't ever see them on the real ACT), their quality is second to none when it comes to realistic ACT practice.
+The test below was released by ACT, Inc., and is the exact format you'll see on test day.

 In this post, I'll tell you where you can find official, printable ACT practice tests with answer keys.
 I'll also give you key strategies to help you make big improvements on each practice test.

 COVID-19 (Coronavirus) ACT Cancellations

-Some ACT test dates were cancelled in 2020 due to the coronavirus pandemic, and there's a possibility that more cancellations could occur in 2021.
+Some ACT test dates were cancelled in 2020 due to the coronavirus pandemic, and there's a possibility that more cancellations could occur in 2021 and 2022.
 Make sure you check out our FAQ article to get more information about which test dates are affected and what that means for you.